ctorrington/UmbrellaRL/Graphing/README.md

 ## Usage

-### UmbrellaRL's graphing module's features are accessed through its object's methods below.
+### UmbrellaRL's ☂ graphing module's features are accessed through its object's methods.
+The details for these methods can be found below.

 #### plot graph